 The latter half of the Friday Livestream is typically reserved for a longer term playthrough of a Linux game.
 The games are picked by me with recommendations from the community.
 The games played are typically slightly older to give people time to play them on their own so as to avoid spoiling games to others.

-Currently playing through: The Dark Mod - A House of Locked Secrets
+Currently playing through: The Talos Principle - A House of Locked Secrets

 Casual Saturday Streams